 - RADB1020 Radio Production 1

 - Radio Production will explore the Production Studio and the supplied equipment, and begin use of digital audio editing software.
 This course will show proper studio habits and techniques required to record and edit digital audio, as well as listening skills that will be the basis of radio production courses going forward.
 Skills and techniques from this foundational course will be used in other courses in the Radio – Broadcasting and Journalism programs.

 - Radio Programming will explore the basic functions of a radio station’s departments and positions.
 The course introduces the student to the programming operations of radio; “hot clocks”, liners, talk breaks, weather and air checks.
 The course will introduce techniques required to write conversationally and prepare students for an on-air show, utilizing online sources and research tools to create compelling and entertaining content for the listener.
 The student will translate theoretical knowledge into practical on-air performance on Loyalist College’s online station Hot Hits.

 - Radio Technologies will explore the flow of audio signals (how sound moves through the radio studio), the use of the equipment in the radio studio and troubleshooting techniques.
 Dealing with both hardware and software, from “plugging in” and the types of connectors involved, to sending finished audio through the transmitter chain, this course will demonstrate the potential obstacles in using studio equipment and how to overcome those obstacles.

 - Writing is a key component of the radio business.
 This course will explore the basics of written communications and techniques to develop skills required to write radio material that captures the ear of the listener within the time restrictions of the radio medium.
-This course will explore other aspects of communication including listening skills and business communications etiquette.
+This course will explore other aspects of communication including listening skills.
 The course will introduce the student to a professional portfolio that will be used throughout their time at Loyalist College and will form a basis of their placement and job searches.

 - RADB1015 The Evolution of Radio Business